Q:

 A:

-Sulpiride was first discovered in animal studies in 1999 and has subsequently shown promise in human clinical trials.
-It is a kind of ACEI drug, which is mainly used to treat high blood pressure.
-Sulpiride stands out among antihypertensive drugs because of its uniqueness, and has gradually become an efficient and safe drug.
+Sulpiride was first discovered in animal life studies in 1999 and has subsequently shown promise in people clinical trials.
+First it's a kind of ACEI drug, which is mainly applied to treat high blood pressure.
+And Sulpiride stands out among antihypertensive drugs due to its uniqueness, and has gradually have become an efficient and safe drug.
+Sulpiride consumption and mechanism

-oseingents of sulpiride include headache, abdominal pain, diarrhea and other common side effects.
-Sulpiride may also cause some rare adverse reactions, such as blood pressure drop, headache and so on.
-Patients should pay special attention to these reactions when using sulpiride and use it under the guidance of a doctor.
+oseingents of sulpiride include headache, abdominal pain, diarrhea and other common side impacts.
+And Sulpiride might also result in some rare adverse reactions, such as blood pressure drop, headache and so on.
+Patients should pay special attention to these reactions when using sulpiride and consumption it under the guidance of a doctor.
+And Sulpiride application and applicable population

 Get a Free Quote